wayblink/cccc/README.en.md

 - **File workspace**: adds IDE-like capabilities including a file tree, file preview, and diffs.

 - **Notification sounds**: inspired by Vibe-kanban, agent replies can play notification sounds so you know when to send the next instruction.
-This keep human 'token' fully used.
+This keeps human "token" fully used.
 It includes several built-in sound effects, such as cow, horse, and chicken sounds, mostly for fun.

 - **No permanent MCP injection**: the original CCCC permanently inserts its MCP config into local agent settings, which means agents launched elsewhere also load the CCCC MCP.
 This fork changes that to session-scoped injection to avoid polluting global local configuration.